Jwahn1/Intro-to-Server-Side-Scripting/Lab 1/readme.md

 What work did you do, and what steps did you take to work on it?

-we were tasked with creating a simple html based webpage and then seperating the header, body and footer into three seperate files, so when we open the
+we were tasked with creating a simple html based webpage and then seperating the header, body and footer into three seperate files.
+(index.php,header.php,footer.php)

 ## Citations/Attributions